This is the multi-page printable view of this section. Click here to print.

 - If the Image you are using is a discontinued standard Image, Scale-out will not work.

-If the Image you are using is a Custom Image, Scale out will continue to work properly even after the version is no longer provided. - Before the end of support for the Image you are using, we recommend replacing the Launch Configuration with the latest version of the Image or a Custom Image.
+If the Image you are using is Custom Image, Scale out will continue to operate correctly even after that version is discontinued. - We recommend replacing the Launch Configuration with the latest version of the Image or a Custom Image before the current Image reaches end of support.

 - For detailed information about the OS Image provided by Virtual Server, see OS Image Provided Versions.